 What to include in your safety plan

-- Who you can talk to List names and contact details and include back ups in case your first choice is unavailable
+- Who you can talk to.
+List names and contact details of people you trust and include back ups in case your first choice is unavailable.

-- How you can you make your environment safe This may involve removing or securing any items that you are likely to use to hurt yourself and not doing things that you know make your feelings stronger or longer lasting
+- How you can make your environment safe.
+This may involve removing or securing any items that you are likely to use to hurt yourself and not doing things that you know make your feelings stronger or longer lasting.

 In an emergency